 To join this program, you must be a resident of Virginia or Washington, D.C.
 We are not serving Maryland residents at this time due to insurance regulations in MD.
 However, if you join the program and are a Member for at least one year residing in the designated (geographic) market area, the benefits are portable.
 After a year, the benefits go with the Member as they travel or if a Member moves out of state, you can take your benefits with you.

 4. How do I join the program?

 All applicants must complete an application that includes a confidential financial statement.
 The application includes a medical release form authorizing your physicians to release your medical records for the past two years to us.
 Our Medical Director will review your medical records.
-Then our Resource Manager will visit you to complete the in-home functional and safety assessment.
+Then our Member Services Facilitator will visit you to complete the in-home functional and safety assessment.

 5. Are there any medical conditions that would preclude a person from joining Goodwin House at Home?

 Yes, there are pre-existing conditions such as Parkinson’s disease, Alzheimer’s, and Multiple Sclerosis that would preclude someone from joining our program.
 Other medical conditions will be handled on a case by case basis.
-If a Member receives a diagnosis like Parkinson’s after he joins the program, Goodwin House at Home will provide care for this Member based on the financial plan chosen.
+If a Member receives a diagnosis such as Parkinson’s after he joins the program, Goodwin House at Home will provide care for this Member based on the financial plan chosen.